BuzzRage/TABL/README.md

 * Features:
     * Make a loop on selected chord progression
-    * Let the user choose the time step
     * Add a button to see all triads
     * Add a button to see all sevenths
     * Let the user design its own scale